-- b.
-1.10 Faculty Involvement - c.
-Student/Family/Community Involvement - 9.3.2.6 Using 1.10 (Faculty Involvement) and 1.11 (Student/family/Community Involvement) of CR TFI, the District shall direct all schools to continue working towards the level of "Fidelity" in their Tier 1 work. - 9.3.2.7 The District shall ensure that supports are available to facilitate this work including but not limited to: - a.
-Scheduled trainings the district-designated online learning platform. on the Learning Campus (required) - b.
-Funds available, as circumstances allow, to provide site-based trainings (e.g., implicit bias, antiracism, and culturally responsive practices) and provide sub coverage for staff, as well as extended hours to participate in identified professional development opportunities - c.
-MTSS School Climate TOSA for development and follow-up - d.
-Professional development time before the first student day designated to update staff on past climate plan work and to review school wide expectations - e.
-At least an hour a month in staff meetings designated to school-related MTSS PD (SEL, RJ, Equity, PBIS, SIT, Tiered Support, PLC PD, etc.) building climate team work. - 9.3.2.8 The District shall direct Office of School Performance (OSP) Leadership to seek monthly updates of school process implementing the CR-TFI. - 9.3.2.9 The District shall facilitate in-depth training for new building administrators on CR-TFI. - 9.3.2.10 In the exercise of authority by a professional educator to control and maintain an environment that is conducive to teaching and learning order and discipline, the professional educator may use reasonable and professional judgment concerning matters not provided for by specific policies adopted by the Board and/or federal and state laws or regulations.
+Involvement) of CR TFI, the District shall direct all schools to continue working towards the level of "Fidelity" in their Tier 1 work.

+- 9.5.8 9.3.2.7 The District shall ensure that supports are available to facilitate this work including but not limited to: - a.
+Scheduled training on the district-designated online learning platform. on the Learning Campus (required) - b.
+Funds available, as circumstances allow, to provide site-based trainings (e.g., implicit bias, antiracism, and culturally responsive practices) and provide sub coverage for staff, as well as extended hours to participate in identified professional development opportunities e.
+MTSS School Climate Educator Directed access to TOSAs, such as MTSS TOSA for development and follow-up

+- d.
+Professional development time that is relevant before the first student day designated to update staff on past climate plan work and to review school wide expectations - e.
+At least an hour a month in staff meetings designated to school-related Professional Learning for School Improvement, Climate and Culture (SEL, RJ, Equity, PBIS, SIT, Tiered Support, PLC PD, etc.) building climate teamwork. - 9.5.9 9.3.2.8 The District shall direct Office of School Performance (OSP) Leadership to seek monthly updates of school processes implementing the CR-TFI. - 9.5.10-9.3.2.9 The District shall facilitate in-depth training for new building administrators on CR-TFI. - 9.5.11 9.3.2.10 In the exercise of authority by a professional educator to control and maintain an environment that is conducive to teaching and learning order and discipline, the professional educator may use reasonable and professional judgment concerning matters not provided for by specific policies adopted by the Board and/or federal and state laws or regulations.

-9.4 Behavioral Supports
+9.64 Behavioral Supports

-- 9.4.1 The purpose of the District-level program of behavioral supports and strategies is to foster a sense of agency, self-efficacy, and belonging a safe and supportive environment for students and professional educators.
-This will be accomplished through the implementation of a multi-tiered system of support, and other practices and engagement strategies. - 9.4.2 The work of the Department of Student Support Service (DSSS) Office of Student Support Services will include: - 9.4.1.1 Overseeing and assessing the behavioral support needs of the District; - 9.4.1.2 Building capacity within each school/program by working collaboratively with professional educators, building principals, and OSP Leadership; - 9.4.1.3 Reviewing school-based behavioral Tier 1 and Tier 2 supports in place at the school and in classrooms. - 9.4.1.4 Identifying appropriate Tier 2 and Tier 3 evidence-based behavior interventions to support schools.
+- 9.64.1 The purpose of the District-level program of behavioral supports and strategies is to foster a sense of agency, self-efficacy, and belonging a safe and supportive environment for students and professional educators.
+This will be accomplished through the implementation of a multi-tiered system of support, and other practices and engagement strategies. - 9.64.2 The work of the Department of Student Support Service (DSSS) Office of Student Support Services will include: - 9.64.1.1 Overseeing and assessing the behavioral support needs of the District; - 9.64.1.2 Building capacity within each school/program by working collaboratively with professional educators, building principals, and OSP Leadership; - 9.64.1.3 Reviewing school-based behavioral Tier 1 and Tier 2 supports in place at the school and in classrooms.

-- 9.4.1.5 Stabilizing critical situations for students and professional educators in a temporary capacity, until recommendations for support are communicated to the building principal, Tiered Supports Team and OSP Leadership. - 9.4.3 The DSSS shall include a district-level Tier III Rapid Response Team (RRT) which shall be tasked with overseeing and assessing the support needs of the District with a special focus on students, teachers, and buildings as a whole. - 9.4.4 The responsibilities of the Tier III Rapid Response Team (RRT) include but are not limited to: - 9.4.4.1 Stabilizing crisis situations for student and professional educators; - 9.4.4.2 Determining what existing personnel in the District and in the building can do to meet the support needs of students and professional educators identified by the team; and - 9.4.4.3 Determining when additional personnel and/or resources are needed to meet the support needs of students and professional educators identified by the team. - 9.5 Full Continuum of Special Education Services
+- 9.64.1.4 Identifying Appropriate Tier 2 and Tier 3 evidence-based behavior interventions to support schools - 9.64.1.5 Stabilizing critical situations for students and professional educators in a temporary capacity, until recommendations for support are communicated to the building principal, Tiered Supports Team and OSP Leadership. - 9.64.3 The DSSS shall include a g-Cluster district-level Tier III Rapid Response Team (RRT) which shall be tasked with overseeing and assessing the support needs of the District with a special focus on students, teachers, and buildings as a whole.
+Each cluster Rapid Response Team will be housed in a school building in that cluster that currently serves students.
+Each RRT will be composed of at least: 1 (one) TOSA or OSA, 1 (one) QMHP & 2 (two) Student Success Advocates and/or Behavior Intervention Specialists (BIS).